.....................

 Expected Learning Outcomes

-At the end of the course, students will have acquired the ability to understand the main philosophical approaches to international relations – from realism to cosmopolitanism, as well as critical, feminist, and postcolonial perspectives – and to analyze conceptually key themes such as sovereignty, power, global justice, human rights, migration, and climate justice.
-They will be able to apply these theoretical tools to the interpretation of contemporary political phenomena, formulating independent and well-argued judgments on the ethical and normative challenges of global politics.
-In addition, they will develop the communication skills needed to present their analyses in both written and oral form and will be able to conduct independent study and research, making critical use of both Italian and international scholarship.
+At the end of the course, students will have acquired the ability to understand the main philosophical approaches to international relations—from realism to cosmopolitanism, as well as critical, feminist, and postcolonial perspectives—and to analyze, from a conceptual standpoint, issues such as sovereignty, power, global justice, human rights, migration, and climate justice.
+They will be able to apply these theoretical tools to interpreting contemporary political phenomena, formulating independent, well-argued judgments on the ethical and normative challenges of global politics.
+Finally, they will be able to critically discuss case studies and to write and present the results of a short research project.

 Course Structure